All About Proofreaders and Copy Markers

 - Write original content such as headlines, cutlines, captions, and cover copy.

-What Every Proofreader or Copy Marker Should Know
+Things a Proofreader or Copy Marker Should Know How to Do

-When polled, Proofreaders and Copy Markers say the following skills are most frequently used in their jobs:
+These are the skills Proofreaders and Copy Markers say are the most useful in their careers:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.